vuejs/v2.vuejs.org/source/guide/list.md

 })
 </script>

-## Block Repeat
+## Fragment Repeat

-Sometimes you might want to repeat a block of more than one nodes - in that case, you can use a `<template>` tag to wrap the repeat block.
+Sometimes you might want to repeat a fragment of more than one nodes - in that case, you can use a `<template>` tag to wrap the repeat fragment.
 The `<template>` tag here merely serves as a semantic wrapper.
 For example:

 ``` html
 <ul>